sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 * Select a decal texture.
 * Shift its position by manipulating the transform component.

-By default the decal shader projects on the negative z-axis.
+By default, the decal shader projects on the negative z-axis.
 You can rotate it till you get the desired result.

 .. image:: images/graphics_tutorial/add_decal_component.png